Xi'An China

 You can travel to Xi’an for 72 hours without a visa.

-We arrive at the end of the day, to be able to visit The Terra Cotta Warriors the next day.
+We arrive at the end of the day to visit the Terra Cotta Warriors the next day.

-This is one of China’s most popular tourist destinations, it is most famous for its Terracotta Warriors, which have become an international symbol of China’s history.
-You cannot simply miss the museum and the whole site that surrounds it.
+This is one of China’s most popular tourist destinations; it is most famous for its Terracotta Warriors, which have become an international symbol of China’s history.
+You must attend the museum and its surrounding site.

 The most significant excavation of the 20th century in Xi'An